nryn/ghibli-library/README.md

 - Come up with a nice design and try to implement it with tailwind
 - Update the README again

-### Technical requirements
+## Technical requirements

-As per the brief, these are the constraints I'm trying to work within:
+These are the constraints I'm trying to work within:

-- Two pages are required: An overview page to list the films, and a Film Details page.
+- Two pages only: An overview page to list the films, and a Film Details page.
-- Must use VueX as the client-side state store for all the data from the API.
+- Use VueX as the client-side state store for all the data from the API.

 - Overview Page
   - Must show up to 10 image thumbnails using the `image`, and also include the `title`, `release_date`, and `running_time`.
 The thumbnail should link to the corresponding Film Details page.